 Seek veterinary attention immediately if you notice any of the above symptoms.

-Your veterinarian will perform a complete medical examination and palpate the bladder to check if it is full and obtain a medical history from you.
+The veterinarian will perform a complete medical examination and palpate the bladder to check if it is full and obtain a medical history from you.

-Urinalysis – Which may reveal the presence of bacteria, red blood cells, white blood cells and urinary crystals.
+Urinalysis: This may reveal the presence of bacteria, red blood cells, white blood cells and urinary crystals.
 A sample of urine will be collected by cystocentesis, which involves inserting a fine needle through the abdominal wall and into the bladder.
 This prevents the sample from becoming contaminated with bacteria.

-X-ray or ultrasound – To evaluate the urinary tract for stones or tumours.
+X-ray or ultrasound: To evaluate the urinary tract for stones or tumours.